calebpitts/PolarityBot/README.md

     import nltk
     nltk.download()
+A downloader will pop up.
+If an SSL Certificate error pops up, navigate to /Applications/Python 3.7 then run Install Certificates.command.
-A downloader will pop up, click on the packages tab and scroll down to 'vader_lexicon'.
+Click on the packages tab and scroll down to 'vader_lexicon'.
 Double click that and once it says that it is installed, exit that downloader and the python console.
 Install twython, matplotlib, and pandas if you haven't already done so:

 ```pip install twython```